RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 - Extracting and, in some cases preprocessing, the dataset.
 - Parsing the data for evaluating the model.
 - Extending the decision transformer class to include a loss function.

+The benefit is that decision transformers can scale effectively.
+By leveraging GPT-2 (transformer), matured and stabilised through its use in various high-dimensional domains, it can generalise to multiple tasks with its ability to model long-term dependencies, avoiding the need to discount future rewards, leading to near-sighted behaviour (Chen et al. 2021).

 #### 5.4.1 Data Quality and Preprocessing Requirements